monkphin/Colour-Forge/README.md

 </details>

 ## My Recipes
-This page is available once the user has registered for an account and is logged in.
-Much like the logged in view of the home page, it presents the user with a set of cards.
-Specifically an option to add a new recipe at the top of the page with a paginated view of the users own recipes below this.
-Much like the home page this will show 6 recipes per page before the user needs to move to the next one via pagination.
+Once a user has registered and logged into their account, they are able to access the My Recipes page.
+Similar to the logged-in view of the home page, it features an Add New Recipe card at the top of the page to provide users a second point to create and submit new paint recipes easily.

+ - Below this the page features a paginated view of the users recipes, utilising the same cards rendered 6 at a time, which feature on the logged-in Home Page to ensure consistency and familierarity of experience to the users.

 <details>
 <summary>My Recipes Page</summary>